kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Several years ago [I speculated that]({% post_url 2019-05-08-against-voting %}), at least among the web3 governance community, the limitations of pass-fail voting would shift interest away from proposal-based decision-making and towards distributed capital allocation.
 Over the last five years, that prediction has been borne out: instead of _voting on policy_, governance innovation has increasingly come to revolve around _giving out money_.
-The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space of contemporary social choice.
+The shift from _discrete policy outcomes_ (you win, I lose) to _continuous financial outcomes_ ($10 to you, $5 to me) opens up a rich design space for contemporary social choice.

 Within the domain of decentralized capital allocation, several classes of techniques have been explored:

 - **Quadratic Funding**, in which direct donations double as "votes" dividing a matching pool, subject to square-root constraints.
 - **Pairwise Methods**, in which inputs are framed as "A vs B" and converted into numeric allocations via an algorithm.
 - **Metrics-Based**, in which votes are made on high-level metrics, and allocations are made indirectly based on these metrics.
-- **AI-Augmented**, in which AI agents analyze grantees and recommend allocations.
+- **AI-Augmented**, in which AI agents analyze grantees and recommend allocations based on opaque internal processes.

 Each of these approaches, on some level, seeks to convert _scarce attention_ into _useful signal_.
 Each has its own strengths and weaknesses:

 - **Quadratic Funding** struggles to efficiently allocate attention across projects, creating "beauty contests" and rewarding hype.
 - **Pairwise Methods** struggles to get sufficient coverage and voter engagement to produce reliable results.
-- **Metrics-Based** struggles with "Goodhart's Law" failures and incentivizes grantees to fabricate data.
+- **Metrics-Based** struggles with "Goodhart's Law" failures and incentivizes misrepresentation.
 - **AI-Augmented** struggles with issues of alignment, legitimacy, and decision quality.

 [I have been researching and working with capital-allocation systems since 2016](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3359677), with a focus on pairwise methods, and believe that we should continue exploring _all_ of these techniques, and to develop a culture of practice able to select from among them based on the characteristics of the problem -- and audience -- at hand.

-The rest of this essay will focus on **pairwise preferences** and lay out a roadmap of how they might develop over the next few years.
+The rest of this essay will focus on **pairwise preferences** and describe the _design space_ in which they operate.
 We will argue that pairwise methods should not be understood as isolated mechanisms, but as part of a larger _paradigm_ of decision-making involving various interrelated techniques.
 By approaching pairwise methods in this way, it becomes easier to see how the pieces fit together and offer a compelling approach for allocating shared resources.

+Most of this essay will focus on the use-case of "public goods funding," in which communities come together to fund critical infrastructure, as this is the domain with the most activity and the richest basis for analysis.
+The scope of these methods, however, is much broader.
+Instead of funding public goods, we could just as easily apply these methods to problems as grand as the setting of federal budgets, or as mundane as judging hackathons or [prioritizing chores in a coliving house](https://www.zaratan.world/chorewheel).
+As such getting this right will be an enormous unlock in our ability to coordinate at scale.

 # II.
 Why Pairwise